Lumbar Disc Replacement

-Lumbar arthroplasty or disc replacement involoves replacing a diseased disc segement with a prosthetic joint.
+Lumbar arthroplasty or disc replacement involves replacing a diseased disc segment with a prosthetic joint.
 This has the advantage of allowing motion in the lumbar spine to be maintained.

 Indications